 I know: why?
-But it's a key deus ex machina in a Christopher Pike novel, you'll find.
-Like charades (why?), but I couldn't find a clever picture for that one.
+But it’s a key deus ex machina in a Christopher Pike novel, you’ll find, like charades (why?).

 I’m talking insanely fucked up dreams here.
 And the sequences don’t lend themselves nearly so well to character development or foreshadowing as you might believe.
 They’re just there for the sake of being nutballs.